Smith, Taylor power short-handed Dodgers past Rockies, 3-2

 The Rockies took the lead in the second inning when Diaz hit his ninth home run of the season.
 It was his second home run of the series, with five of his nine homers coming in July.
 The Dodgers tied it again in the fifth on Taylor’s home run.

+“The first (Taylor home run), I wouldn’t say it was a terrible pitch, it probably wasn’t the best location, but it was sharp enough,” Jon Gray said.
+“The second one really took me by surprise.
+I tried to sneak a curveball in there but he’s really seeing the ball well right now.”

-The Dodgers fielded a starting lineup that included Billy McKinnney in right field, Matt Beaty at first base, Zach McKinstry at second and Luke Raley in left.
+The Dodgers fielded a starting lineup that included Billy McKinney in right field, Matt Beaty at first base, Zach McKinstry at second and Luke Raley in left.
 The foursome went 0 for 13 with two walks from McKinney.

+“I’m not playing any different,” Taylor said when asked if he made an effort to lead the way amid a new-look lineup.
+“I think we have trust in all nine guys no matter who is in there.
+I’m always trying to play my best, it doesn’t matter what the lineup is.
+I’m just trying to get on base and it’s all extra when you’re able to drive a ball for slug.”

 TRAINER’S ROOM

-Rockies: RHP Robert Stephenson, on the injured list with upper back tightness, threw in the outfield and could be in line for a bullpen session when the team moves on to Anaheim to face the Los Angeles Angels this week.
+Rockies: INF Ryan McMahon did not start because of “lower-leg stiffness,” according to Redmond, and was only available in an emergency situation. … RHP Robert Stephenson, on the injured list with upper back tightness, threw in the outfield and could be in line for a bullpen session when the team moves on to Anaheim to face the Los Angeles Angels this week.

 Dodgers: After a long wait for him to recover from right him inflammation, Betts finally was placed on the 10-day injured list retroactive to Thursday, while RHP Jimmy Nelson (left lumbar strain) was activated from the IL.
-Betts last started a game July 17 and last appeared in a game Monday. … OF Cody Bellinger has not started in either of the last two games because of a left hamstring injury but made a pinch-hit appearance in the seventh inning and grounded out.
+Betts last started a game July 17 and last appeared in a game Monday.

 UP NEXT